-Pinhole photography appeals to me because it is apparently simple and direct
+Pinhole photography is apparently simple and direct, but can yield

-mystery and ambiguity – in many of my photographs the images appear to be emerging from, or
+create mystery and ambiguity – in many of my photographs the images appear to be emerging from,

-traveling throughout the South, the Chesapeake Bay watershed area, and Italy, as well as closer
+traveling throughout the American South, the Chesapeake Bay watershed area, and Italy.

 My pinhole photographs are shot with film, black and white and color.
-They have been shown in solo, juried and group exhibitions and are in private and public collections.
+They have been shown in juried, group, and solo exhibitions and are in private and public collections.
 I collaborate with my husband, Thomas Parker Williams, on artist books featuring my pinhole photographs.